GoogleCloudPlatform/dataflow-video-analytics/README.md

 ```
  ![t4](diagram/top_entity_by_file.png).

-*  In our pipeline configuration, we used "entity=window, person" and "confidence=0.9" as pipeline arguments to filter out the response.
-You can use this parameters to filter out any object in the clips that may be required to for near real time actions like notification.
-You can use the command below to pull message from thee output subscription.
+*  In the test pipeline, you can see from this argument  "entity=window, person" and "confidence=0.9" , pipeline is filtering the response that may be required  for near real time processing for downstream applications.
+You can use the command below to see the publish message from the output subscription.

 ```